-This Official Plan was prepared based on the policy direction of the Provincial Policy Statement, in the interest of protecting and addressing matters of Provincial interest.
+This Official Plan was prepared based on the policy direction of the Provincial Policy Statement and the Growth Plan for Northern Ontario in the interest of protecting and addressing matters of Provincial interest.
 The policies of this Plan recognize the application of the Provincial policies in this Plan and future Official Plan Amendments.